Ratio-consistent estimation for long range dependent Toeplitz covariance with application to matrix data whitening: Numerical studies on inconsistency properties

 \subsection{Ratio inconsistency of $\Rb_M^b$ and its impact on the whitening procedure}

-We have seen that a striking difference between the LRD and SRD situations is that the biased estimator $\Rb_M^b$ is not ratio consistent (Proposition~\ref{prop:inconsis_Rb}), but is LSD consistent and ratio LSD consistent (Proposition~\ref{prop:lsd_consistent}).
-We now illustrate these findings.
+We have seen that a striking difference between the LRD and SRD situations is that the biased estimator $\Rb_M^b$ is not ratio consistent (Proposition~\ref{prop:inconsis_Rb}), but instead, it is ratio LSD consistent (Proposition~\ref{prop:lsd_consistent}).
+That means, only a small number of eigenvalues of the ratio $\Rb_M^{-1}\hRb_M^b$ deviate from $1$.
+But how many deviating eigenvalues are there, and how does this affect the applications?
+We now study these questions via numerical experiments.

 We take $M=1000, N=2000$ ($c=2$), $\Cb_N=\Ib$, $\Zb$ has real Gaussian entries, and $a=0.9$ (the same configuration as the first row and second column of Table~\ref{table:sp_norm_inconsistance}).
 We plot the histograms of the spectra of $(\hRb_M^b)^{-1}\Rb_M$ and $\hRb_M^{-1}\Rb_M$ in Figure~\ref{fig:Esd_ratio_bandu}.
 We note that the major part of eigenvalues of $(\hRb_M^b)^{-1}\Rb_M$ are close to $1$, but there are several extreme ones which are far away, the smallest at $0.3$, and the largest at $1.75$.
 In contrary, the spectrum of $\hRb_M^{-1}\Rb_M$ spreads in the interval $[0.91,1.12]$ much concentrated around $1$.